nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 1. When dimensions are used in part name, they are in millimeters, decimal places separated by a dot, and unit is not capitalized.
 Ex: "Cap_10x13mm_RM5".
 1. Filename is the same as the part name.
 1. The order of elements in names must be the same as the enumerations presented in this document.
+1. Reference fields are prefilled with the reference designator of the part (IEEE 315-1975).

 ## Symbol Libraries